Bob Knight: Coaching philosophy

 Knight was an innovator of the motion offense, which he perfected and popularized.
 The system emphasizes post players setting screens and perimeter players passing the ball until a teammate becomes open for an uncontested jump shot or lay-up.
 This required players to be unselfish, disciplined, and effective in setting and using screens to get open.

-Knight's motion offense did not take shape until he began coaching at Indiana.
-Prior to that, at Army, he ran a "reverse action" offense that involved reversing the ball from one side of the floor to the other and screening along with it.
-According to Knight, it was a "West Coast offense" that Pete Newell used exclusively during his coaching career.
-After being exposed to the Princeton offense, Knight instilled more cutting with the offense he employed, which evolved into the motion offense that he ran for most of his career.
-Knight continued to develop the offense, instituting different cuts over the years and putting his players in different scenarios.

-Knight was well known for the extreme preparation he put into each game and practice.
-He was often quoted as saying, "Most people have the will to win, few have the will to prepare to win."
-Often during practice, Knight would instruct his players to a certain spot on the floor and give them options of what to do based on how the defense might react.
-In contrast to set plays, Knight's offense was designed to react according to the defense.

-The three-point shot was adopted by the NCAA in 1986, which was midway through Knight's coaching career.
-Although he opposed the rule change throughout his life, it did complement his offense well by improving the spacing on the floor.
-He sardonically said at the time that he supported institution of the three-point shot because if a team's offense was functioning efficiently enough to get a layup, the team should be rewarded with three points for that basket.
-Knight's offense also emphasized a two-count.
-Players in the post are expected to try to post in the paint for two seconds and if they do not receive the ball they go set a screen.
-Players with the ball are expected to hold the ball for two seconds to see where they are going to take it.
-Screens are supposed to be held for two seconds, as well.

-On defense Knight was known for emphasizing tenacious "man-to-man" defense where defenders contest every pass and every shot, and help teammates when needed.
+On defense, Knight was known for emphasizing tenacious "man-to-man" defense where defenders contest every pass and every shot, and help teammates when needed.
 However, Knight also incorporated a zone defense periodically after eschewing it for the first two decades of his coaching career.

 Knight's coaching also included a firm emphasis on academics.
 All but four of his four-year players completed their degrees, or nearly 98 percent.
 Nearly 80 percent of his players graduated; this figure was much higher than the national average of 42 percent for Division 1 schools.